Hours of Operation

 The Primrose Farm grounds are open daily from dawn to dusk.
 Visitors are encouraged to walk the trails, tend their community garden plots, and visit with the animals in the farmyard during open hours.

-On the winter solstice, the shortest day of the year, the grounds are only open for a little over 9 hours from 7:15am to 4:30pm.
-On the summer solstice, the longest day of the year, you can enjoy the grounds for the over 15 hours from 5:20am to 8:30pm.
+On the winter solstice, the shortest day of the year, the grounds are only open for a little more than 9 hours from about 7:15am to 4:30pm.
+On the summer solstice, the longest day of the year, you can enjoy the grounds for more than 15 hours from about 5:20am to 8:30pm.

 On Sundays, dedicated volunteers assist us with livestock chores.
 While they may open some of the buildings or offer the occasional tour, we do not have set Sunday office hours.
 If you’d like to stop by and get the full Primrose experience, we recommend a weekday or Saturday visit.

 Furthermore, while livestock chores require daily staffing, on federal holidays we may have abbreviated office hours.

 Primrose Farm is a FREE site operated by the St. Charles Park District.
 There is no admission fee to visit the grounds or tour the farmyard.